w3c/wai-tutorials/source/images/complex.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** Both Firefox and Chrome browsers are working on implementations that will make the *longdesc linked* long description location reachable by all users.
-Currently, and in other browsers, it’s only available to screen reader users.
+**Note:** The *longdesc linked* long description location is reachable by all users in Firefox.
+There is an [official Chrome Extension](https://chrome.google.com/webstore/detail/long-descriptions-in-cont/ohbmencljkleiedahijfkagnmmhbilgp) provided that adds long description access.
+In other browsers, it’s only available to screen reader users.
+There is no support on mobile platforms.

 {::nomarkdown}
 <%= notes_end %>